empty-set-bitcoin/bitcoin/README.md

 # Bitcoin

 Fully decentralized self-stabilizing bitcoin, guided by a DAO.
+This application is running on the Ropsten Network.

 ## The Token

 - shorthand name: `bitcoin`
-- full name: `Empty Set Bitcoin`
+- full name: `Dynamic Set Bitcoin`
-- symbol: `ESB`
+- symbol: `DSB`
 - decimals: `18`

 ## contracts